-- 1 Evidence of current employment as a teacher - 2.
-Three letters of recommendation.
-These must include an evalua- - tion of the applicant's instructional competencies, personal char- - acteristics, and attitudes toward teaching. - 3.
-A statement of professional goals with a supervisor's signature indicating that the supervisor agrees that the goals specified are reasonable for this applicant and will improve the quality of - instruction in the applicant's classroom. - 4.
-A 2.5 undergraduate GPA.
+- 1. Evidence of current employment as a teacher. - Three letters of recommendation.
+These must include an evaluation of the applicant's instructional competencies, personal characteristics, and attitudes toward teaching. - 3.
+A statement of professional goals with a supervisor's signature indicating that the supervisor agrees that the goals specified are reasonable for this applicant and will improve the quality of instruction in the applicant's classroom. - 4.
+A 2.5 undergraduate index.